Summer Camp FAQs

 My child will be entering 7th grade, can they attend a residential camp?

-Unfortunately, no. The residential camps are intended for students who have completed grades 7 prior to summer 2020.
+Unfortunately, no. The residential camps are intended for students who have completed grades 7 prior to the summer.
 Please contact us directly if you think an exception may be warranted.
 Also please consider a Workshop that is intended for younger students.

 My child would like to attend a residential camp, but would like to commute to and from campus.
 Would it be possible to attend without staying in the dorms?